 DISCLOSURE: THIS POST(ARTICLE) CONTAINS SOME LINKS TO THE PRODUCTS AND SERVICES I HIGHLY RECOMMEND.
 IT MEANS I WILL EARN A SMALL COMMISSION IF YOU DECIDE TO PURCHASE THROUGH MY LINKS, AT NO EXTRA COST TO YOU.
 PLEASE READ MY DISCLOSURE FOR MORE INFORMATION.

 There is no better time than now to start saving.
-Use these 52 weekly money saving tips to Get out debt and crush it every single year.
+Use these 52 weekly money-saving tips to Get out of debt and crush it every single year.
 Even if you follow one tip every week, the savings will add up substantially.

-Economy is getting uncertain.
+The economy is getting uncertain.
 You don’t know when you will get your next job or next project.
-Rent is due in 2 weeks and you don’t know how you will pay it.
+The rent is due in 2 weeks and you don’t know how you will pay it.
 Sounds familiar?
 Fret not.
-Use following tips to quickly save $1000.
+Use the following tips to quickly save $1000.

-Get out debt by knowing your income and expenses
+Get out of debt by knowing your income and expenses

-If you do not like to use software like me, just a plain paper and pen will do the same job.
-We use this simple one page tracker every single month.
+If you do not like to use software like me, just plain paper and pen will do the same job.
+We use this simple one-page tracker every single month.

 Automate the Saving to Pay off Debt early

 Saving is a good habit.
 But automatic saving every week or month is even a better habit.
 Set it once and forget it.
-Just see your money grow earning interest in the high interest savings account.
+Just see your money grow to earn interest in the high-interest savings account.
 E.g Ally Bank

 If saving regularly is difficult for you, start small.
 Just $5 a day adds up quickly.
 For saving your first $1000, you can set to save $100 a week for 10 weeks to be automatically deducted from your checking account every Friday or Monday.
 In less than 3 months, your first emergency fund is ready.
 If you can not wait for 3 months, just increase this automatic saving amount or read these top 15 tips to build your Emergency fund faster.